MIBench: A Comprehensive Framework for Benchmarking Model Inversion Attack and Defense: Evaluation

 To ensure fair and uniform comparison and evaluation, we select the FFHQ \citep{karras2019style} as the public dataset and FaceScrub \citep{facescrub} as the private dataset for all the experiments in the Experiment section.
 The target models are fixed to the IR-152 \citep{resnet} for low-resolution scenario and ResNet-152 \citep{resnet} for high-resolution scenario, both trained on the FaceScrub.
-For each attack method, the number of images reconstructed per class is set to 5 due to considerations of time and computation cost.
-More detailed experimental settings are listed in Sec.\ref{B} in the Appendix.
+For each attack method, the number of images reconstructed per class is set to 5 due to time and computation cost.
+More detailed experimental settings are listed in Supp.\ref{B}.